pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 that the command sequence can be constructed in a distributed manner.
 The command sequence can then be executed in a controlled manner.

+Todo: Race conditions around reading events being assigned using central integer sequence generator, could potentially read when a later item has been assigned but a previous one has not yet been assigned.
+So perhaps something can wait until previous has been assigned, or until it can safely be assumed the integer was lost.
-Todo: Race conditions around assigning events using central integer sequence generator.
-Perhaps wait until previous has been assigned?
-If an item is None, perhaps the notification log should stall for a moment to allow time for the race condition to expire.
+If an item is None, perhaps the notification log could stall for a moment before yielding the item, to allow time for the race condition to pass.
 Perhaps it should only do it when the item has been assigned recently (timestamp of the ItemAdded event could be checked) or when there have been lots of event since (the highest assigned index could be checked).
 A permanent None value should be something that occurs very rarely, when an issued integer is not followed by a successful assignment to the big array.
 A permanent "None" will exist in the sequence if an integer is lost perhaps due to a database operation error that somehow still failed after many retries, or because the client process crashed before the database operation could be executed but after the integer had been issued, so the integer became lost.
 This needs code.

 Todo: Automatic initialisation of the integer sequence generator RedisIncr from getting highest assigned index.
 Or perhaps automatic update with